aswini362/DSA-6-MONTH/read.md

 - **Month 8 (if extended)**: Advanced DSA mastery, competitive programming skills.

 DSA Problem List for 6-8 Month Roadmap
-Month 1: Foundations and Basic Data Structures
+Month 1: Foundations and dsa Data Structures
 Week 1: Java Revision and Complexity Analysis

 Based on your request to target **mid-sized startup companies** in India for Java developer roles with a **target package of 20 LPA** (approximately $24,000 USD annually, based on current exchange rates), and to integrate the previously provided **problem list for mid-sized startups** with the **general DSA problem list**, I’ve created a consolidated and optimized **LeetCode problem list** tailored for your goal.
 As a Java developer with **3 years of experience**, a **9 AM to 6 PM** work schedule, and a **5-hour daily study schedule** (5:45 AM - 8:00 AM for 2h15m, 6:45 PM - 9:30 PM for 2h45m), this list refines the preparation plan to align with the expectations of mid-sized startups like **Zoho, Freshworks, Paytm, Swiggy, or Razorpay**, which often offer 15-25 LPA for developers with strong DSA and Java skills.